HannaKoo/ParsersTartu/Trankit_use.md

 If you really need the `# text = `'s to be valid, hmm....
 Use a pretokenized input and combine them.

-Or write a script to put the text's in from the FORM column.
+Or write a script to put the text's back in from the FORM column (does such a thing exist already?).
 But then, as the SpaceAfter's are also missing from trankit, you will have space before commas and other punctuation.
+(But that would actually cure ConlluEditor's complaints!)

 ## Save / Download your result conllu